Filipouzo/Les-abattoirs-du-Couserans/README.md

 # first-evaluation
-This is my first practical exercise as part of the STUDY developer training courses.
+This is my first practical exercise as part of the STUDI developer training courses.
 A responsive website to show my HTML ans CSS skills.